abaizan/kodoja/test/building_db/krakenDB_test/taxonomy/README.txt

 This folder is a cut-down NCBI taxonomy for use with kraken.

-names.dmp and nodes.dmp are symlinks to the files we download once under TravisCI or for local testing, see README in the folder test/taxonomy
+names.dmp and nodes.dmp etc are symlinks to the cut-down files based on the NCBI taxonomy for the three test viruses only.

 nucl_*.accession2taxid are filtered versions of the very large files from the NCBI using our three test viruses only.